Military Housing Inspection? No Problem with These Pro Tips!

 Finishing touches: wipe down the counter tops, inside and out of the cabinets, on top of the refrigerator, and the tops of the cabinets if you have that extra space up there.
 Wipe down the outside of the microwave and dishwasher.
 For the inside of the microwave, spray a cleaner and turn it on for a few minutes to loosen food particles.
 Finish with sweeping and mopping the floors.

-The Outside of Your Home
+6) Cleaning the Outside of Your Home

 You can definitely pass a military housing inspection on your own!